muratk3n/thirdwave/en/README.md

 I am not entirely convinced Cuban regime wants the ambargo to end..
 Why would they?
 It is the perfect scapegoat.

-This observation was made by some during 90s for Fidel, it'd made sense to me.

 ---

 Then there was [this](https://pbs.twimg.com/media/E6hGDLGWYAYVYiy?format=jpg&name=small)